ffmpeginteropx/FFmpegInteropX/README.md

 2. Create a new `FFmpegInteropMSS` object using `FFmpegInteropMSS.CreateFromStreamAsync()` passing it the stream and optionally a config class instance.
 3. Get the MediaPlaybackItem from the Interop object by invoking `CreateMediaPlaybackItem()`
 4. Assign the MediaPlaybackItem to your MediaPlayer or MediaElement for playback.

+**Important:** Store the FFmpegInteropMSS instance e.g. in a local field, as long as playback is running.
+If the object is collected by the GC during playback, playback will stop with an error.

 Use `FFmepgInteropMSS.CreateFromUriAsync()` to create a MediaStreamSource on a streaming source (shoutcast for example).